WebChangeDetector/webchangedetector/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Check your website after updates to see if something broke.
-Check your website automatically in intervals and get notified about any change.
+Check your website after updates to see if something broke with visual regression tests.
+Or monitor your website in intervals and get notified about any change.

 == Description ==
-**The #1 Change Detector For WordPress**
+**The #1 Visual Regression Test Tool For WordPress**

-With WebChangeDetector you can check your website **before and after updates , installing new plugins, pagespeed optimization or doing other customisations like CSS changes**.
-See all differences **marked in a screenshot**.
+With WebChangeDetector you can find any difference on your website
+*   after installing updates,
+*   after installing new plugins,
+*   after pagespeed optimization,
+*   after CSS changes or
+*   any other customization on your WordPress website.

-Compare your website before and after the changes.
-We mark changes in a new screenshot.
-Next to the compare screenshot you can compare the before and after screenshot in a slider.
+See all differences **highlighted in a new screenshot** to easily compare your website before and after the changes.
-Now you can make sure your website looks the way you want after changes – and fix anything that does not, before your visitors do.
+With our visual regression tests for WordPress you can make sure your website looks like it should, and fix anything which looks wrong, before your visitors see the issues.

+** Why You Should Use WebChangeDetector **
-*   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile screen sizes.
+*   **Save trouble** by letting us check your website for changes after installing updates.
 *   **Save time** with checking all pages yourself after some changes.
 *   **Don’t miss sales** because of overlooking issues on your site.

-You can not only track changes manually.
-The Auto Change Detection enables you to automatically track changes on every page on your WordPress site.
-If something changes, we will send you a notification so you can make sure everything looks at it should.

-*   Start for free with **50 change detections per month**.
+** What You Can Do With Visual Regression Tests of WebChangeDetector **
 *   Run a change detection to see changes before and after updates at your website.
-*   Set **automatic trackings** in intervals, from 1 hour up to 24 hours.
+*   Set **Monitorings** in intervals which automatically detects changes.
+*   Receive **email alerts** for visual regression test results and check the changes.
 *   Check **desktop and mobile** screen sizes.
-*   Receive an **email alerts** for change detections and check the changes.
-*   Send only alert emails when changes above the threshold settings are detected.
+*   Set a threshold for how much
 *   **Share the change detection link** with your web designer to fix issues.

+** Free Plan Limitations **
+*   Get **50 screenshots per month** for the visual regression tests.
+*   Monitoring only works in 24h intervals.

+** Premium Plans **
+Get more screenshots and lower monitoring intervals with our premium plans.
+You find them at [www.webchangedetector.com/pricing/](https://www.webchangedetector.com/pricing/ "WebChangeDetector Pricing").

 == Installation ==